majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - That's_odd.py -> project that sums only even numbers.

+ - Secret_Message.py -> project that each letter in a message with its corresponding letter in a backwards version of the English alphabet.

 ## IN-PROGGRES

- - Secret_Message.py -> project that each letter in a message with its corresponding letter in a backwards version of the English alphabet.
+ - None
 ```
 TASK:

-Output Format:

-A string of your message once you have encoded it (all lower case).

-Sample Input: Hello World

-Sample Output: svool dliow
+None
 ```